KofiAnnan97/apgb_converter/README.md

 # APGB Converter
-A tool designed to provide a convenient way of creating custom GB palettes for the Analogue Pocket or BGB Emulator.
+A tool designed to provide a convenient way of creating custom GB palettes for the Analogue Pocket.

 ## Overview
 - [Quick Start](#quick-start)